Runouw-Modders/SM63-Mods/public/sound.md

 # sound.swf

 ### Effect(s) of this SWF
-This SWF replaces the background music in a level with an .mp3 file inputted through an `audio` tag.
+This SWF replaces the background music in a level with an .mp3 file input through an `audio` tag.

 ### How this SWF should be used
 This SWF should be loaded in the level title, and requires `stringData.swf`.